MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/custom-capabilities-for-universal-windows-platform-apps.md

 ## Claiming a Custom Capability

-The ability for a UWP to use custom capabilities is currently only available to known, trusted hardware vendors.
+The ability for a UWP to use Custom Capabilities is currently only available to known, trusted hardware vendors.
 Apps should only talk to the drivers, or software installed with a driver package, for which the driver author has access granted.

-For a capability owner to claim a custom capability, they must do the following steps:
+For a capability owner to claim a Custom Capability, they must do the following steps:

-1. Send a request to Microsoft Hardware Support Apps Review (<HSAReview@microsoft.com>) requesting a custom capability.
+1. Send a request to Microsoft Hardware Support Apps Review (<HSAReview@microsoft.com>) requesting a Custom Capability.
 The request should include the following information:
     -   Contact information for the PM